aucklandarmycadets/Pronto/README.md

 # Pronto

-Discord bot developed for the City of Auckland Cadet Unit.
+A Discord bot developed for the City of Auckland Cadet Unit.

 ## Features